 - Glacier bear

-Although the blue whale is the largest living animal to ever live on Earth, seeing one off British Columbia coasts is rare.
+Although the blue whale is the largest living animal on Earth, sightings off the British Columbia coast are rare.

 They can be seen off the coast of Vancouver Island when they migrate in the spring and fall between their feeding grounds and breeding ground.
-However, sightings are extremely rare.
+However, sightings are infrequent.
 A blue whale was caught on camera in July 2019 off Vancouver Island.

 Although they are slightly smaller in the Northern Hemisphere, blue whales reach sizes between 69-95 ft (21-29m).
 Males are smaller than females, with the largest weighing up to 150 tons.